A guide to fitness to practise

 A social worker may apply for an early review of the order should new information come to light.
 In those circumstances the adjudicators will decide whether it is still appropriate for the interim order to remain in place.

 Stage 2: investigations

 This stage involves a more detailed enquiry into the concern raised and usually takes about 3 months to conclude.
 During this time, the case will be assigned to a lead investigator, who will gather all relevant evidence from the parties involved and complete an assessment of the case prior to referral to the case examiners.

 Our investigators are impartial.
 They do not take the side of a social worker or the person that raised the concern.
 Their role is to manage the progress of a case, to gather all relevant information and to support the parties involved in the matter.

 The lead investigator will act as a single point of contact for everyone involved during the investigation.
 We will invite the social worker to provide information to assist with the investigation at the beginning of this stage.
 Wherever possible, the investigator will speak with the social worker concerned and/or their nominated representative frequently to ensure they have a full understanding of the procedure and the possible outcomes.

-Once the investigation has concluded, the investigator will provide all relevant information obtained to the case examiners, along with an investigation report setting out the key evidence and recommended outcome.
+Once the investigation has concluded, the investigator will provide all relevant information obtained to the case examiners, along with an investigation report setting out the key evidence.
 The evidence obtained and the investigator’s report will be shared with the social worker concerned and we will allow sufficient time for a written response before referring the case to the case examiners.